Mrrvm/os_lusiadas_2/content/wdka-pub.md

 [^papa]: *JMJ: Oeiras prevê gastar um milhão de euros com evento com Papa Francisco e voluntários.
 Expresso.
 February 15, 2023. https://expresso.pt/politica/2023-02-15-JMJ-Oeiras-preve-gastar-um-milhao-de-euros-com-evento-com-Papa-Francisco-e-voluntarios-ba690a38*.

 [^padrao-descobrimentos]: in *Padrão dos "Descobrimentos."
-Accessed May 7, 2025. https://padraodosdescobrimentos.pt/* there is absolutely no reference to coloniality, violence or wrong-doing.
-This monument is seen as a major sightseeing point when visiting Lisbon as a tourist.
+Accessed May 7, 2025. https://padraodosdescobrimentos.pt/*.
+(Note: there is absolutely no reference to coloniality, violence or wrong-doing.
+This monument is seen as a major sightseeing point when visiting Lisbon as a tourist.)

 [^contested-legacies]: *Contested Legacies Portugal.
 The Early Atlantic Slave Trade in Portugal.
 Accessed May 7, 2025. https://contestedlegaciesportugal.org/* - "The most widely accepted interpretation of the street name _Rua do Poço dos Negros_ suggests it being because it was the site of a pit holding the bodies of enslaved people of African origin.
 The little that we do know with certainty is that King Manuel I issued a royal law in 1515 complaining about dead bodies of enslaved people being abandoned in a dump in this area of the city.
 In that law he also ordered the City Council to build a pit in which these bodies should be thrown".